-The SSH monitoring feature will attempt to use key-based authentication before using a zProperties password value.
+The SSH monitoring feature will attempt to use key-based authentication before using a configuration properties password value.

-- 1. Navigate to the device or device class in the Zenoss interface. - 2.
-If applying changes to a device, click the page menu, then select More \rightarrow zProperties.
+- 1. Navigate to the device or device class in the Zenoss interface. - If applying changes to a device class: - a.
+Select the class in the devices hierarchy. - b.
+Click Details.